exonum/exonum-btc-anchoring/DEPLOY.md

 Variables that you can modify:
  - `fee` - the amount of the fee for the anchoring transaction.
- - `frequency` - the frequency in blocks with which occurs the generation of a new `anchoring` transactions.
+ - `frequency` - the frequency in blocks with which the generation of a new `anchoring` transactions occurs
  - `utxo_confirmations` - The minimum number of confirmations in bitcoin network to consider the `anchoring` transaction as fully confirmed.

 Just change these variables and apply the new configuration.